ARM-software/arm-trusted-firmware/docs/components/xlat-tables-lib-v2-design.rst

 The region's granularity is an optional field; if it is not specified the library will choose the mapping granularity for this region as it sees fit (more details can be found in `The memory mapping algorithm`_ section below).

+The MPU library also uses ``struct mmap_region`` to specify translations, but the MPU's translations are limited to specification of valid addresses and access permissions.
+If the requested virtual and physical addresses mismatch the system will panic.
+Being register-based for deterministic memory-reference timing, the MPU hardware does not involve memory-resident translation tables.

+Currently, the MPU library is also limited to MPU translation at EL2 with no MMU translation at other ELs.
+These limitations, however, are expected to be overcome in future library versions.

 Translation Context
 ~~~~~~~~~~~~~~~~~~~